Bond duration demystified: A guide for fixed-income investors

 FLOT iShares Floating Rate Bond ETF

-NEAR BlackRock Short Duration Bond ETF
+NEAR iShares Short Duration Bond Active ETF

 For illustrative purposes only.